replit/kaboom/doc/25-platformer.md

 })
 ```

 The `onKeyDown()` and `onKeyPress()` functions allow the program to register which of the keyboard keys we specify are pressed.
-The `isGrounded()` and `jump()` functions are provided by the `body()` component. `isGrounded()` checks if the player is standing on a platform/ solid object in order for them to be able to jump.
+The `isGrounded()` and `jump()` functions are provided by the `body()` component. `isGrounded()` checks if the player is standing on a platform or solid object to enable them to jump.

 The "f" key will make use of the `fullscreen()` function to switch our game screen to fullscreen when pressed.
 This is where the "game" scene ends.

-### Detecting collisions
+## Handling collisions

-Our player will collide with other objects in the game, such as food, coins, spikes, portals, and even enemies. we need to add the behavior that will occur if these collisions happen.
+Our player will collide with other objects in the game, such as food, coins, spikes, portals, and even enemies.
+We need to add the behavior that will occur if these collisions happen.

 Add the following code below the last `onKeyPress()` function outside of the "game" scene function: